Pips Answer for Tuesday, October 21, 2025

 I knew that with pips, you have to match the dominoes provided to the board space, so I focused on placing the [6,6] and [4,5] dominoes where they could actually fit the math.
 Once I saw that the sum of 16 had to use high numbers, it fell into place.
 Moving to the

-Nyt Pips medium answer for 2025-10-21
+NYT Pips medium answer for 2025-10-21

-Answer for 2025-10-21
+Complete answer for 2025-10-21 (Medium)

 Medium puzzle, the sum of 21 across four cells was the big giveaway; that requires very high values from the domino set.
 I used the equals constraint on cells [1,4], [2,4], and [3,4] to anchor the right side.
 The hardest part was the 8x8 grid.
 I looked for the sum targets of 0 and 1 first because they are very restrictive.